dlehddnr/nomad_kokoa_challenge/README.md

 - Q .
 Can I create my own meta tag?
 - [x] A .
 Yes, meta tags are just information so I can put whatever I want

+## Day 3
+- Q .
+What is the order for the border shortcut property?
+-  [x] A . <border-style> <color> <border-width>

+- Q . 'position:absolute' looks for the closest 'relative' parent ?
+- A .
+True